-2020 has been a roller coaster ride of a year.
+2020 was a roller coaster ride of a year.

 Even still, we want to continue to do our part to limit transmission while hosting guests in Greenwich.